-In this way, visitors can choose the space type that fits best.
-Some of the above options are more social while others are more work-focused and relevant for individuals.
-It’s worth keeping in mind both sides of the story because coworking spaces usually aim for both.
+In this way, visitors can choose the type of environment that fits best.
+Some of the above options are more social while others are more secluded.
+Coworking spaces should cater to both .

 You can set the social space in a way to generate additional sources of revenue from leased events or leased equipment.
 Find a local coffee dealer that is looking for passionate coffee consumers and let him provide coffee services for minimal fees.
 A popcorn or an ice-cream machine is not a huge investment and can do wonders for hunger pangs.
 You can cover such services with the membership plans for longer periods, charging only to drop-ins, while providing complementary services for the regulars.
 Connect with local food or beverage companies and let them host promotional events in the social space.
 Get in touch with the shops in the area and let them provide discounts for your customers.
 In turn, let them use the space for advertising.
 The type of the events you can host always depend on the location and the design of the workspace.
 A large terrace can be great for informal summer events while a nice bar is convenient for afterwork Fridays.

 Coworking resources can also include lockers, printers, fax machines and telephone lines, audio and video equipment, call cabins, and anything else you can think of.
 With so many options, it can be complicated for users to see what is the most affordable alternative.
 Therefore, include a “check-the-box” online calculator to help them assess the overall costs.

 You can rent conference rooms or sell tickets to workshops and training programs to any interested party.
 Conference equipment, laptops or video projectors can be rented at an additional fee.
 You can also host events that require catering services and derive profit from referrals.